CakeInTech/metrics-webapp/README.md

 # 📖 Metricks webapp <a name="about-project"></a>

-> This webapp fetches the data from an api, and provided the country stats to the users. :)
+> This web app fetches the data from an API and provides the country stats to the users. :)

 **[Metricks webapp]** is: